The Olympic Games is set to take place in Tokyo, Japan in July as it stands.

 Since his Olympic triumph, Joshua has become a household name in the UK and is the current heavyweight world champion.

-After James DeGale, ‘AJ’ is the second fighter to have won a gold medal and professional world title.
-He defeated Charles Martin to win the IBF strap and has since unified the division with victories over Wladimir Klitschko and Joseph Parker, respectively.
+After James DeGale, ‘AJ’ is the second fighter to have won an Olympic gold medal and professional world title.
+He defeated Charles Martin to win the IBF strap in 2015 and has since unified the division with victories over Wladimir Klitschko and Joseph Parker, respectively.

-He is now a two-time world champion after avenging a sole defeat to Mexico’s first heavyweight ruler Andy Ruiz Jr. - it set the PPV record in the UK with 1.6 million buys.
-An historic unification with Tyson Fury could happen in 2021 with terms apparently agreed.
+He is now a two-time world champion after avenging a sole defeat to Mexico’s first heavyweight ruler Andy Ruiz Jr. It set the pay-per-view record in the UK with 1.56 million buys.
+He is expected to face Oleksandr Usyk next after negotiations with Tyson Fury collapsed.

 Luke Campbell: Gold (bantamweight)